Efficient Analysis of Unambiguous Automata Using Matrix Semigroup Techniques: The Number of Transitions Can Be Quadratic.

 The example in Figure \ref{fig:manyarrows} shows a strongly connected UBA where the number of transitions is quadratic in $|Q|$ for a fixed alphabet $\Sigma = \{a,b\}$.
 Indeed, for any $n \geq 2$ we can create a similar strongly connected UBA with $|Q| = O(2^{n})$ states and at least $(2^n)^2$ transitions.

 Such a UBA can be created as follows: take two (directed) complete binary trees $T_1$ and~$T_2$ where each node except for the leaves has $2$ outgoing edges labelled by $a,b$, respectively.
-In~$T_2$, flip the directions of all edges and label them all with both $a$ and~$b$.
-From the former root of~$T_2$, add an $a$-labelled self-loop and a $b$-labelled transition to the root of~$T_1$.
+In~$T_2$, flip the directions of all edges.
+From the former root of~$T_2$, add a transition, labelled by both $a$ and~$b$, to the root of~$T_1$.
 From each leaf of $T_1$ add transitions to each former leaf of~$T_2$, all labelled by both $a$ and~$b$.
 The resulting graph is a strongly connected UBA with a number of arrows that is quadratic in the number of states, similar to the one in Figure \ref{fig:manyarrows}.